hellholesys/Miningpro362/README.md

 Hey!
 I'm Nicky!
-I do random bulls--t with computers, including code and mess around with linux.
+I do random nonsense with computers, including code and mess around with linux.

 I mainly use Javascript with Node.js 14.17.0, Lua in Computercraft, specifically CC:Tweaked, and also some HTML/CSS/JS stuff.